Cloud Cost Management FAQ

 Connect cloud accounts to a cost management platform

-Understand current spending by provider, service, and account
+Understand current spend by provider, service, and account

 Identify obvious waste (unused resources, missing tags)